pursuit-curriculum/unit-front-end-web-development/forms-with-events/readme.md

 # Forms with Events

 Forms and their various fields work a bit differently than other HTML elements.
-They store the data inside of them in a different way and have different types of events they can trigger.
+They store the data inside of them differently and have different types of events they can trigger.

-In this lesson, you'll learn the very basics of working with forms and events.
+This lesson will teach you the basics of working with forms and events.
 First, you'll learn how to access the data from specific form fields.
-Then, you'll learn how add event listeners to forms so that instead of refreshing the page, they can do whatever you like.
+Then, you'll learn how to add event listeners to forms so they can do whatever you like instead of performing their default behavior.

 ## Learning Objectives

-By the end of this lesson you should be able to:
+By the end of this lesson, you should be able to:

 - Access data directly from form fields.
 - Describe and utilize `event.preventDefault()` to stop the default behavior of certain events.
-- Capture the data submitted in a form through the use of the `name` attribute and the `event` object.
+- Capture the data submitted in a form using the `name` attribute and the `event` object.

 ---

 ## Accessing data from form fields

-Recall that to access the text inside of most elements, you can use the `.textContent` property.
+Recall that to access the text inside most elements.
+You can use the `.textContent` property.

 ```html
 <!-- index.html -->